dennyzhang/challenges-kubernetes/Scenario-201/README.md

 <a href="https://www.dennyzhang.com"><img align="right" width="185" height="37" src="https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/dns_small.png"></a>

 ```
-1. Deploy 2 nodes k8s.
-One as k8s master and worker roles, another with worker role
+1. Deploy 3 nodes k8s.
+One as k8s master and worker, and the other two as worker
-2. Create a nginx service with 4 instances.
+2. Create a nginx service with 6 instances.
-3. Visit nginx service by loadbalancer
+3. Visit nginx service by loadbalancer.
+(Hint: Ingress)
 ```

 # 2. Procedures